-Excellence comes with practice and I merely dabble with writing, but hopefully its like eating well or exercising, every little bit helps.
+Excellence comes with practice and I merely dabble in writing, but hopefully, it’s like eating well or exercising, every little bit helps.
 My writing prompt asked, “Who are you?”
 “Why are you here?”
 This is a loaded question spiritually.
 Does my life have meaning, or am I merely taking up space?

 Who I am is an older southern woman, happily married and materially comfortable.
 My life is relatively easy.
 I can’t think of a single person I’m angry with or estranged from.
 This is a period of relative peace and family harmony.
 The message I hear from on high is, “Be grateful.”

 After more than thirty years of nursing, I’m learning to accept retirement and losing my task-oriented need to produce tangible proof of my accomplishments each day.
 Who I am isn’t just what I did for a living.
 My options, similar to the teen graduating from high school, are varied.
 Shall I take up a new hobby with all this extra time?
 Should I volunteer and make myself useful?
 Is it time to travel?